aPeterHeise/airbyte/airbyte-integrations/connectors/source-mariadb/README.md

 # Mariadb Source

 This is the repository for the Mariadb source connector, written in Python.
 For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/mariadb).
+It is based on the MariaDB python package, see [their documentation](https://mariadb-corporation.github.io/mariadb-connector-python/module.html) for further features.

 ## Local development